Axway/open-banking-docs/content/en/docs/deployment/installation/agents.md

 ---
 Install Amplify Agents, discovery and traceability agents, for the Amplify Open Banking solution.
 For detailed installation instructions, see [Connect API Manager](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connect_api_manager/index.html).

 Also make sure that you configure discovery agent with IdP.
-For the detailed information see [Provisioning OAuth credential to an identity provider](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/marketplace_provisioning/index.html#provisioning-oauth-credential-to-an-identity-provider).
+For the detailed information, see [Provisioning OAuth credential to an identity provider](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/marketplace_provisioning/index.html#provisioning-oauth-credential-to-an-identity-provider).

-You can also use below sample discovery agent IdP configuration for Amplify Open Banking Deployment:
+You can also use the following sample discovery agent IdP configuration for Amplify Open Banking Deployment:

 ```console
 AGENTFEATURES_IDP_NAME_1: "Cloudentity"